 ECN is the largest independent next-generation telecommunications operator in South Africa.
-We are unique amongst our peers in that the vast majority of our systems and platforms are either Open Source or entirely designed, developed and supported by our inhouse development team.
-This allows us to customise and optimise our systems to suit specific customer requirements, finetune performance and integrate with external systems without having to rely on 3rd party vendors.
-By taking complete ownership of our core technologies we are not beholden to the strategic vision of another company, instead we are firmly in charge of where to invest our efforts in.
-This includes not only our Voice and Data platforms but extends to supporting systems, such as billing, reporting, customer management, product allocation and fraud detection.
+We are unique amongst our peers in that the vast majority of our systems and platforms are either open source or entirely designed, developed and supported by our in-house development team.
+This allows us to customise and optimise our systems to suit specific customer requirements, fine-tune performance and integrate with external systems without having to rely on 3rd party vendors.
+By taking complete ownership of our core technologies we are not beholden to the strategic vision of another company, instead we are firmly in charge of where to invest our efforts.
+This includes not only our voice and data platforms but extends to supporting systems, such as billing, reporting, customer management, product allocation and fraud detection.
 With such a broad portfolio of responsibilities, there is something for everyone in our Development Team.

 What we do exactly?